Vini2/phables/README.md

 ## Reporting Issues

 Phables is still under testing.
 If you want to test (or break) Phables give it a try and report any issues and suggestions under [Phables Issues](https://github.com/Vini2/phables/issues).

+## Contributing to Phables

+Are you interested in contributing to the Phables project?
+If so, you can check out the contributing guidelines in [CONTRIBUTING.md](https://github.com/Vini2/phables/blob/develop/CONTRIBUTING.md).

 ## Acknowledgement